“Silence is so accurate.” ~ Mark Rothko

 Still, I am grateful for lessons learned during this time.

-And I learned to practice silence, which has been deeply healing.
+And I learned to practice silence, which has remained a bedrock of my faith practice.